 Visit the UTSU page to learn more about your coverage, how to make a claim, and other details about your plan.

-The University of Toronto, and the University of St. Michael’s College have resources to help support you and your mental wellbeing.
+The University of Toronto and the University of St. Michael’s College have resources to help support your wellness journey by fostering a caring and healthy environment that nurtures personal and academic success.

 St. Michael’s College Health & Wellness Resources Page